-There are a few downsides to backpacking Cambodia such as finding a decent place to stay and finding good accommodation can prove to be a little bit tricky sometimes.
+There are a few downsides to travelling Cambodia such as finding a decent place to stay; finding good accommodation can prove to be a little bit tricky sometimes.
 During my time there I stayed in dodgy, dingey, dirty flophouses (they were cheap enough mind…).

 That’s why some suggestions as to where to stay in Cambodia might come in handy to spare you the horror of making my mistakes.
 Oh and whilst we’re at it lets throw in some useful info about applying for a Tourist Visa for Cambodia.

 Whilst the paperwork and bureaucracy is boring, it is all l practical and quite necessary stuff to take into consideration before booking your ticket.

 Before traveling to Cambodia it is quite possible that you will need to apply for a Cambodia Tourist Visa.

 The good news though is that in an attempt to facilitate travel to the country it is possible to apply for a tourist visa online.
 As such, it is no longer necessary to waste precious hours in frustration waiting in lines at embassies or consulates and now, travelers can complete the online application process in a matter of minutes.

 The process is really quite simple, you answer a few questions, state some personal information, and then pay for the visa with a debit or credit card.
 Some additional documentation might be requested such as a passport-style photo and this will then be stated on the online application.